 It might be worth sitting down and reviewing opportunities to improve your AR policies and processes to prevent or at the very least minimise future cashflow issues.

-In its fifth year, the Business Payments Barometer highlights the trends in the payment industry as described by 800 financial decision-makers.
+In its sixth year, the Business Payments Barometer highlights the trends in the payment industry as described by 800 financial decision-makers.
 Read the full report to learn more.

 Getting paid on time is one of the biggest challenges facing SMBs.
 In fact, research by Liberis showed that 72% of SMBs are spending up to 3 days every month chasing money they’re owed.